radiant-velociraptor/BelugaFoundry/README.md

 The frontend half of Beluga Foundry will appear closer to the end of the year or early next year, depending on what other projects I have brewing and how busy I am at work.
-The intention is to return JSON from the controllers and have something like Angular2 consume it to build pages.
+The intention is to return JSON from the controllers and have something like Angular consume it to build pages.

 Beluga Foundry is 100% a Java project (most pet sites run off of PHP, it seems), using Spring for dependency injection, Maven for builds/dependencies, and Shiro for authentication and authorization.
 It runs without a web.xml, so no need to